-groov connects to a variety of data sources and presents that data to users for visualization and action.
-Your groov users may be human operators or software that uses the groov Data Store API.
+groov View connects to a variety of data sources and presents that data to users for visualization and action.
+Your groov View users may be human operators or software that uses the groov Data Store API.

-The image below shows how groov connects data sources and users.
-Automation data sources are on the left; they interact directly with groov.
+The image below shows how groov View connects data sources and users.
+Automation data sources are on the left; they interact directly with groov View.
 On the right are software users that write data to a groov Data Store or read data from that store, via the API.
+(In a groov EPIC system or groov Edge Appliance, you may also have Node-RED and Ignition Edge® OPC-UA and MQTT tags as sources of data.)

-At the bottom are operators who interact with your groov interface; they can securely view and act on data from automation sources and the Data Stores, as you determine.
+At the bottom of the image are human operators who interact with your groov View interface; they can securely view and act on data from automation sources, Data Stores, and other sources, as you determine.
 You manage all users and control what each one can see and do.